Addressing Capital-Intensive Challenges in Cleantech Funding

 • Alternative financing methods, such as lease financing and corporate partnerships, offer viable solutions.

-• Technical due diligence is essential to mitigate risk and secure successful capital commitments.
+• Technical due diligence is essential for cleantech VC to mitigate risk and secure successful capital commitments.

 Frequently asked Questions

-What are the main funding challenges for cleantech startups?
+What are the main financial challenges cleantech startups face?